xinpianchang/koa2-router/README.md

 # koa2-router
-A express-liked router component for koa2
+An express-liked router component for koa2

 ## Getting Started
 You can follow the instructions below to setup a router component in koa@2 environment.